abdalrahman-shgori/wassimAlkharrat/SETUP.md

 - [ ] Redirected to admin dashboard after login
 - [ ] Can see admin sidebar and navigation
 - [ ] Logout button works
+- [ ] Cloudinary credentials are configured
+- [ ] Can upload service images from admin dashboard

 ## Common Issues